cychoi/slackware/desktop-kde-14.0-32bit/README.txt

 Configure 'slackpkg'
 --------------------

-Download the 'slackpkg+' plugin for 'slackpkg'.
-It's very convenient for handling third-party repositories like MLWS:
+Download and install the 'slackpkg+' plugin for 'slackpkg'.
+It's very convenient for handling third-party repositories like MLED.

   # links http://slakfinder.org/slackpkg+